Coming up next, our final news roundup and information overload hour.

 And now we're seeing the results of that.

-Anyway, um, so I can't really answer whether what might have happened had Donald Trump not won, but I know what happened when he did win.
+Anyway, so I can't really answer whether what might have happened had Donald Trump not won, but I know what happened when he did win.

 And we know what happens now that Joe's back in power with Iran, with China, with Russia.

-And I think the Biden family syndicate is you know, corrupt by all of these countries, including Ukraine too.
+And I think the Biden family syndicate is, you know, corrupt by all of these countries, including Ukraine, too.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 We have full comprehensive coverage of all the happenings on the ground in Ukraine.

-Set your DVR, Hannity on Fox.
+Nine Eastern, set you DVR, Hannity on Fox.

-Thank you for being with us, and thank you for making this show possible.
+Thank you for being with us and thank you for making this show possible.